danpeirce/xpress-pic18f46k42/README.md

 * UART2 is connected to the XPRESS boards USB interface PIC.
     * Communication between UART2 and the interface IC is at 9600 baud.

-## Connecting UART1 Tx to USB to Serial Adaptor to Test Baord
+## Connecting UART1 Tx to USB to Serial Adaptor to Test Board

 ![](images/uart-forward-2-1.jpg)